oesteban/DeepDeface/README.md

 ### Usage and Examples

-Once installed, please type ```deepdefacer --help``` into your terminal window to see a list of available capabilities from this program.
+Once installed, please type ```deepdefacer --help``` into your terminal window to see a list of available tools within this program.
 Defacing a 3D MRI image is extremely simple, and can be done with the following command:

  ```deepdefacer <input filename> ```